storyfeet/dugi_bialan/content/grammar.md

 Prefix Particles
 ----------------

 Prefix Particles do not break the flow of meaning, but are always followed by another word that completes them.
-Because of this "bi" is not needed. in writing it is appropriate to hyphenate the join.
+Because of this "bi" is not needed. in the romanisation, it is appropriate to hyphenate the join.

 these are :
+* edi : taste
+* edin : atom
-* is : pronoun
+* ema : Sound
 * ga : colour
 * geni : shape
-* ema : Sound
-* vo : animal
-* edin : atom
 * guli : body part
-* edi : taste
+* is : pronoun
 * megi : distance
+* va : negator
+* vo : animal

 When joined to themselves, they mean the concept they cover.
 * is-is : general pronoun
 * ga-ga : Colour

-When joined to each other the child prefix has its own clarifier, but a Primary particles can break that.
+When joined to each other the child prefix has its own clarifier

 * ga-(vo-ezan) : Wolf-coloured
 * ga-(vo-vo) : Animal colour

 ### The Pronoun "is"